 Ever wondered what happens to old truck tarpaulins?
 Well, mystery solved!
 Freitag takes them and transforms them into amazing bags of all shapes and sizes.
 The tarpaulins are combined with recycled plastic bottles to create a yarn that is water-resistant, durable and relatively soft.
 These bags are truly unique and sustainable down to the way they’re dyed.
 Freitag use the spinneret technique that consumes less water, chemicals and energy than traditional dyeing techniques.
 Freitag are so committed to circular close-loop models that in 2016 they opted to abandon the classic hierarchical structure within their business in favour of holacracy, or self-management.
 Get your special Freitag bag from Freedom in Aalst or Dendermonde.

-Be the fibre, an initiative of World Missionary Aid, makes cool accessories from used, collected clothes.
+be the fibre, an initiative of Wereld Missie Hulp, makes cool accessories from used, collected clothes.
 The fibres of the clothing and the production of the bags are done in Morocco as much as possible and the profits support development projects.
 Are you looking for a sports backpack to go to yoga class with, a laptop bag or a handy backpack to carry all your stuff?
-Then take a look at the collection of be the fibre, available at Allossa in Izegem, Circuit in Antwerp and the World Missionary Aid shop in Boechout.
+Then take a look at the collection of be the fibre, available at Circuit in Antwerp and the Wereld Missie Hulp shop in Boechout, Rand, Supergoods and Moose in the CITY.

 IWAS is the place to be if you're looking for a sustainable travel backpack for adventurous trips.
 The Army backpack is made of upcycled rubber tyres and old army tents.
 IWAS produces their products under ethical working conditions in India and Indonesia and has a close relationship with their producers.
 Would you like to score this handy, upcycled bag from IWAS?
-Check out the IWAS points of sale below.
+You’ll find this brand in Rand, Kudzu and Supergoods.

 Are you looking for a minimalist, waterproof backpack made from recycled PET bottles?
 Then this backpack from Superstainable is a perfect option for you!
 This black backpack is made of 100% recycled post-consumer waste and is GRS certified (Global Recycling Standard).
 This certificate guarantees that the item has been made according to the best, sustainable recycling solutions.
 The bag is sturdy and can withstand different weather conditions.
-Discover the products of Superstainable at MOOSE in the CITY in Antwerp.Read more about Superstainable
+Discover the products of Superstainable at MOOSE in the CITY in Antwerp.Shop Superstainable here

 No animals were harmed in the making of this bag